Branch-and-Bound Performance Estimation Programming: A Unified Methodology for Constructing Optimal Optimization Methods: Applications

 for large enough $N$ satisfying $N>(9-64\kappa^{2})/(64\kappa^{2})$.
 (This stated rate is obtained by plugging the stepsize found in the proof of \cite[Theorem 3.1]{davis2019stochastic} into \cite[Equation 3.4]{davis2019stochastic} in the noiseless setup.
 The claimed rate \cite[Equation 3.5]{davis2019stochastic} has an error in the constant.)

-\paragraph{Convergence proof 2: Classical analytical proof} While the previous analytical proof is rigorous, its reliance on the BnB-PEP-QCQP formulation makes it inaccessible to those who to not already understand the PEP methodology.
+\paragraph{Convergence proof 2: Classical analytical proof} While the previous analytical proof is rigorous, its reliance on the BnB-PEP-QCQP formulation makes it inaccessible to those who do not already understand the PEP methodology.
 Therefore, we translate the proof into a classical form that does not depend on the PEP methodology.

-To clarify, the discovery of the previous proof assisted by numerical solutions, but its correctness can be verified by humans without the aid of any numerical solvers.
-The benefit of the alternate proof we present in the following is not in its correctness for its rigor.
-It is in accessibility.
-(Actually, the two proofs are equivalent.)
+{ To clarify, the discovery of the previous proof was assisted by numerical solutions, but its correctness can be verified by humans without the aid of any numerical solvers.
+The benefit of the following alternate proof is its accessibility; the previous equivalent proof was equally correct and rigorous.}

-\begin{proof}[Alternate proof of Theorem~\ref{thm:weakly-ncvx-main}] The proof forms nonnegative combinations of valid inequalities and organizes the terms to establishes stated result.
+\begin{proof}[Alternate proof of Theorem~\ref{thm:weakly-ncvx-main}] The proof forms nonnegative combinations of valid inequalities and organizes the terms to establish the stated result.
 The arguably mysterious weights of the nonnegative combinations correspond to the values of the inner-dual-variables listed in \eqref{eq:assignments-potential-pep}.

 Note that

 by weak convexity of $f$, and

 by the assumption that $x_\star$ is a global minimizer.
 Multiplying the last four inequalities with the nonnegative weights $b_{k+1}$, $2hb_{k+1}$, $2hb_{k+1}$, and $b_{k}-b_{k+1}=4-2hb_{k+1}$ (nonnegativity follows from \eqref{eq:b_k_closed_form}), respectively, and then adding them together, we obtain